Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The number of classes of integral binary quartic forms having bounded invariants

 The action of $\GL_2(\Z)$ on $V_\R$ evidently preserves the lattice $V_\Z$ consisting of the integral elements of $V_\R$, and so we may ask: how many $\GL_2(\Z)$-classes of forms are there having height at most $X$?
 More precisely, we may ask: how many $\GL_2(\Z)$-classes of forms are there with height at most $X$ and a given number of real roots?
-To this end, for $i=0$, $1$, and $2$, let $V_\Z^{(i)}$ denote the set of elements in $V_\Z$ having $4-2i$ real roots in $\P^1(\R)$.
-Then the main theorem of this section is the following restatement of Theorem~\ref{bqcount}: